laguna-gabi/apiclient-nodejs/README.md

 This repo contains all the projects that handles the backend logic for laguna-health.

-- hepius is used for all the http graphql requests
+- [hepius](./apps/hepius) is used for all the http graphql requests
-- iris handles all the messaging
+- [iris](./apps/iris) handles all the messaging
+- [pandora](./libs/pandora) is an internal library used for common code of hepius and iris.

 ---